 Understanding Apostille Meaning

 An apostille stands as a simplified form of document authentication for use in countries that are members of the Hague Apostille Convention.
 This ensures that public documents issued in one member country are recognized as valid in another without further authentication.
-More than 120 countries participate in this convention, making the apostille a widely accepted form of validation.
+More than 120 countries participated in this convention, making the apostille a widely accepted form of validation.

 Apostille Definition

 Under the Hague Convention, an apostille is a certificate attached to public documents, verifying their legitimacy.
 Public documents include birth certificates, court records, and academic diplomas.
-An apostille confirms that these documents were issued by a proper authority and bear authentic signatures or seals.
+An apostille confirms that these documents were issued by proper authority and bear authentic signatures or seals.

 Purpose of Apostille